5HT2/discord-mass-delete/README.md

 # discord-mass-delete

-A quick tool to retroactively delete all messages (or filter to specific channels), extracted from your Discord data backup.
+A quick tool to retroactively delete all messages (or filter to specific channels / guilds), extracted from your Discord data backup.

 ## Usage